| Common Tactical Problems"Everyone has these once in awhile."

 "I prefer having balls served from the sides and making players get used to hitting

+them across their bodies."
 When players get the chance to score,

 their nerves frequently take over.
 Jimmy Glenn, who--when he was at Clemson